Christojs/Python-for-ML/student-behavior-analysis.md

 # Using K-means Clustering to identify segmentation over student's behaviour

+#### Preparing for K-Means Clustering

+Given the varied scales of the numerical features, standardizing the data is crucial before clustering to ensure each feature contributes equally to the distance calculations.
+We will explore the optimal number of clusters using the elbow method and perform k-means clustering on the standardized data.

 ## For finding the best value of k using elbow method